hack4impact-calpoly/spokes/docs/documentation.md

   - **Dev Note:**
     - Validate payloads rigorously and consider pagination for GET requests when the dataset grows.
     - Caching currently exists in GET. current setting: keep response fresh for 60s, then serve stale data for up to 30s while revalidating in the background

+### Recently Viewed Jobs

+- **What it does:**
+  - Fetches jobs from `/jobs/recent` using local storage data when tab is switched to 'Recently Viewed'.
+  - When any button on the job card is clicked, jobs are inserted locally into the recently viewed jobs array and that Job ID is stored in local storage.
+- **Dev Note:**
+  This section of the job board is believed to be finished and optimized.
+Recently viewed jobs are only fetched onced and then updated locally.

 ### UI Components